MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ```
 Set-SPOSite [-Identity] <SpoSitePipeBind> [-Confirm] [-WhatIf] [-NewUrl <String>] [<CommonParameters>]
 ```
-{{ Note:- The following parameters are valid for a Group Site Collection. }}
+{{The following parameters are valid for a Group Site Collection.}}

 ### ParamSet5
 ```